Ravenbite/simple-feistel-cipher-c/README.md

  Features:
- -[128,256,512]bit block cipher with encryption function and since -- it should be invertible (I guess) -- decryption should be no problem too.
+ -[128,256,512]bit block cipher with encryption function and since -- it should be invertible (I guess) -- decryption should be no problem too
+  (just in case you don't wanna use cfb mode which doesn't require an invertible blockcipher).
  -memory mapping of small file views till full file has been encrypted -autodetect of encryption state and cipher parameters when decrypting a file